Adrian David Cheok: Conferences

 when she criticised aspects of his presentation.

-Cheok served as chairman of the academic conference Advances in Computer Entertainment, and contributed to its demise in 2018 when members of the conferences's committee objected to Cheok appointing David Levy, who has been criticised for his views on the use of child sex robots, to the conference's steering committee without consultation, and adding a "Love and Sex with Robots" strand to the conference.
+Cheok served as chairman of the academic conference Advances in Computer Entertainment, and contributed to its demise in 2018 when members of the conference's committee objected to Cheok appointing David Levy, who has been criticised for his views on the use of child sex robots, to the conference's steering committee without consultation, and adding a "Love and Sex with Robots" strand to the conference.
 Cheok responded by inviting Steve Bannon to give that year's keynote speech, prompting widespread international criticism from universities.
 Springer cancelled their involvement due to a low number of papers and concerns over irregularities in the paper submission and reviewing process.
 When many delegates declined to attend, Cheok cancelled the conference, criticising academia as "a bunch of weak willies".

 Politics

 Cheok is a supporter of Australian politician Fraser Anning, sharing his strong anti-immigration stance.
 At the 2019 Australian federal election, he ran as a candidate for Anning's Conservative National Party in the Adelaide division of Boothby, receiving 0.79% of the vote.
-He has been criticised for Islamophobic Facebook posts, and his use of Twitter has been unfavourably compared to Donald Trump tweets by critics.
 He was a member of Clive Palmer's United Australia Party, but stood down from the right-wing party after being asked by Palmer to "dumb down" his policies.

 Awards and honours

 In 2003, Cheok received a Young Scientist Award from the Singapore National Academy of Science.
 He is a member of the World Technology Network, and was a Young Global Leader for the World Economic Forum.
 He is a Fellow, Royal Society for the Encouragement of Arts, Manufactures and Commerce.
 In 2016, he was awarded the Distinguished Alumni Awards by University of Adelaide, in recognition of his achievements and contribution in the field of Computing, Engineering and Multisensory communication.
 Cheok was recognized with the Albert Nelson Marquis Lifetime Achievement Award in 2018.

 In the 2019 Queen's Birthday Honours, he was made a Member (AM) of the Order of Australia for his work in the fields of robotics and artificial intelligence.
 This resulted in a formal request by the Australian chapter of the Digital Games Research Association to the Governor-General of Australia, for it to be withdrawn.
-In response Anning wrote to the Governor-General and to Queen Elizabeth II, in defense of Cheok.
+In response Anning wrote to the governor-general and Queen Elizabeth II, in defense of Cheok.
 The Order of Australia has not been rescinded, and Cheok remains a Member of the Order of Australia.